 WRITER, DRAMATURG, THEATRE AND PERFORMANCE SCHOLAR

-Magda Romanska is an Associate Professor of Theatre Studies and Dramaturgy at Emerson College in Boston, MA, and the Executive Director and Editor-in-Chief of TheTheatreTimes.com, the largest global digital theatre portal.
-In this capacity, she leads a team of over 140 Regional Managing Editors around the world, covering theatre in over 75 countries.
+A graduate of Stanford’s honor program, and Cornell’s doctoral program in Theatre, Film and Dance, she is an Associate Professor of Theatre and Dramaturgy at Emerson College in Boston, MA, a Research Associate at the Center for European Studies at Harvard University, and the Executive Director and Editor-in-Chief of TheTheatreTimes.com, the largest global digital theatre portal, for which she won the 2018 Elliott Hayes Award for Outstanding Achievement in Dramaturgy.
+In this capacity, she leads a team of over 140 Regional Managing Editors around the world, covering theatre in over 90 countries and regions.

-Romanska’s research interests focus on the intersection of theatre, media, and technology.
-Her research in transmedia dramaturgy investigates the dramaturgical structures of multiplatform narratives.
-She is the author or editor of four critically acclaimed theatre books, including The Post-traumatic Theatre of Grotowski and Kantor, Reader in Comedy: An Anthology of Theory and Criticism; and The Routledge Companion to Dramaturgy, a leading handbook of dramaturgy.
-Her fifth book, TheatreMachine: Tadeusz Kantor in Context is forthcoming from NUP.
-She is also the sole editor of a ten-volume series on dramaturgy to be released within the next two years from Routledge.
-Her research on theatre and performance has been recognized with two international awards from the American Society for Theatre Research and from the Polish Studies Association.
+Her past books and publications cover the areas of post-traumatic theatre, a theory of comedy, and dramaturgy.
+She is the author or editor of four critically acclaimed theatre books, including The Post-traumatic Theatre of Grotowski and Kantor, Reader in Comedy: An Anthology of Theory and Criticism (co-edited with Alan Ackerman); and The Routledge Companion to Dramaturgy, a leading handbook of dramaturgy.
+Her fifth book, TheaterMachine: Tadeusz Kantor in Context (co-edited with Kathleen Cioffi, is forthcoming from NUP.
+She is also the sole editor of a ten-volume series Focus on Dramaturgy to be released within the next two years from Routledge.

-In the past, Romanska served on the editorial board of Theater Magazine, the Yale Journal of Law and Humanities, Diacritics Review Journal of Criticism and Theory, Journal of Law and Theatre, and Polish Theatre Perspectives Journal.
-She was also a founding editor of Palimpsest: Yale Literary and Arts Magazine.
-Her articles have been published in Postdramatic Theatre and Form (forthcoming), International Women Stage Directors, Re-writing Chekhov: The Text and Its Mutations, The Sacred Tropes, The Cultural Politics of Heiner Muller, and Ghosts, Stories, Histories, Theatre Survey, TDR: The Drama Review, Performance Research: A Journal of the Performing Arts, Alif: Journal of Comparative Poetics, Mercurian: A Theatrical Translation Review, Gender Forum, Women’s Studies: An Interdisciplinary Journal, and Toronto Slavic Quarterly.
-Her editorials appeared in The Boston Globe, The Theatre Times and The Cosmopolitan Review.
+Her book chapters and articles have been published in journals and anthologies: Postdramatic Theatre and Form, Diversity, Inclusion, and Representation in Contemporary Dramaturgy: Case Studies from the Field (forthcoming), International Women Stage Directors, Re-writing Chekhov: The Text and Its Mutations, The Sacred Tropes, The Cultural Politics of Heiner Muller, and Ghosts, Stories, Histories, Theatre Survey, TDR: The Drama Review, Performance Research: A Journal of the Performing Arts, Alif: Journal of Comparative Poetics, Mercurian: A Theatrical Translation Review, Gender Forum, Women’s Studies: An Interdisciplinary Journal, and Toronto Slavic Quarterly.
+Her past research has been recognized with two international awards from the American Society for Theatre Research and from the Polish Studies Association.